How to Choose a Gaming Laptop: Your Ultimate Buying Guide

 Define Your Gaming Needs

-Determine what types of games you'll play (e.g., esports, AAA titles) and your preferred settings.
-This dictates the necessary hardware power.
+Determine what types of games you'll play (e.g., esports, AAA titles) and at what graphical settings you expect to play them.
+This will dictate the necessary hardware power.

 2